airbr/golang-hugo-blog/content/web-performance/index.md

 ### Next: Performance Monitoring, but first, run some tests!

 As you should have seen in my cookie notice, I am running mPulse and Speedcurve on this website.
 Will write something as I go!

+As of this update, this website has been getting about 100 views a day.
+I plan to produce a report about comparing the two.